jroy2019/Python_data_analytics/README.md

 - 2. Excel experienced a significant increase in demand around November, reversing its earlier downward trend.
 - 3. Python, Tableau, and SAS showed relatively stable demand throughout 2023, with only minor fluctuations.
 They continue to be essential skills for data analytics.

-## 3. How well do jobs and skills pay for Data analysts?
+## 3. How well do jobs and skills pay for Data Analysts?

 ### What are the expected salaries for popular data roles?